PennLINC/qsirecon/docs/models/dki.rst

 DKI Foundational Papers
 ~~~~~~~~~~~~~~~~~~~~~~~

-- DKI was first introduced by Jensen et al. (2005) as an extension of DTI to measure **diffusion non-Gaussianity** in tissues :cite:p:`jensen2005dki`.
+- DKI was first introduced by :cite:t:`jensen2005dki` as an extension of DTI to measure **diffusion non-Gaussianity** in tissues.
 Their seminal work defined **diffusional kurtosis** as a quantitative marker, showing that normal white matter has substantially higher kurtosis than gray matter.
-- Building on this, Lu et al. (2006) provided the first full **mathematical derivation of the kurtosis tensor**, introduced rotational invariants like **mean kurtosis (MK)**, reported reproducible MK values, and showed that kurtosis anisotropy can reveal complex fiber geometries :cite:p:`lu2006dki`.
+- Building on this, :cite:t:`lu2006dki` provided the first full **mathematical derivation of the kurtosis tensor**, introduced rotational invariants like **mean kurtosis (MK)**, reported reproducible MK values, and showed that kurtosis anisotropy can reveal complex fiber geometries.
-- Jensen and Helpern’s 2010 review consolidated the DKI model, formalizing **MK, AK, RK** as rotationally invariant descriptors, discussed practical acquisition requirements and highlighted DKI’s sensitivity to tissue heterogeneity :cite:p:`jensen2010dki`.
+- Jensen and Helpern's 2010 review :cite:p:`jensen2010dki` consolidated the DKI model, formalizing **MK, AK, RK** as rotationally invariant descriptors, discussed practical acquisition requirements and highlighted DKI’s sensitivity to tissue heterogeneity.
-- Tabesh et al. (2011) introduced **constrained least-squares estimation** to ensure physically valid DKI fits, defined **KFA**, and provided closed-form formulas for MK and RK :cite:p:`tabesh2011dki`.
+- :cite:t:`tabesh2011dki` introduced **constrained least-squares estimation** to ensure physically valid DKI fits, defined **KFA**, and provided closed-form formulas for MK and RK.
-- Fieremans et al. (2011) extended DKI toward **microstructural modeling of white matter**, deriving **AWF** and **extra-axonal tortuosity** from DKI data :cite:p:`fieremans2011dki` and aligning DKI-derived parameters with known tissue features.
+- :cite:t:`fieremans2011dki` extended DKI toward **microstructural modeling of white matter**, deriving **AWF** and **extra-axonal tortuosity** from DKI data and aligning DKI-derived parameters with known tissue features.

 DKI Studies Across The Lifespan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Normal aging:** Falangola et al. (2008) showed age-related changes in DKI metrics across the healthy lifespan; MD increased and FA decreased in the oldest group :cite:p:`falangola2008dki`, while **MK** exhibited distinct trends across the lifespan.
+- **Normal aging:** :cite:t:`falangola2008dki` showed age-related changes in DKI metrics across the healthy lifespan; MD increased and FA decreased in the oldest group, while **MK** exhibited distinct trends across the lifespan.
-- **Early development:** Paydar et al. (2014) demonstrated that **FA and MK rise with age in WM**, but MK continues to increase after FA plateaus; MK also revealed GM maturation undetectable by FA :cite:p:`paydar2014dki`.
+- **Early development:** :cite:t:`paydar2014dki` demonstrated that **FA and MK rise with age in WM**, but MK continues to increase after FA plateaus; MK also revealed GM maturation undetectable by FA.
-- **Adult lifespan and aging white matter:** Coutu et al. (2014) found **MK and kurtosis anisotropy** decline with age and that **MK** shows a clearer linear association with advancing age than FA/MD, indicating progressive loss of microstructural complexity in WM :cite:p:`coutu2014dki`.
+- **Adult lifespan and aging white matter:** :cite:t:`coutu2014dki` found **MK and kurtosis anisotropy** decline with age and that **MK** shows a clearer linear association with advancing age than FA/MD, indicating progressive loss of microstructural complexity in WM.

 DKI Methodological Warnings and Caveats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~